btopolnjak/netflix-roulette/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run lint`

+Launches the ESLint test runner.

 ### `npm run wdio`

-Launches the App and runs WebdriverIO test.
+Launches the App and runs E2E WebdriverIO test.

 ### `npm run build`